cs3110/textbook/src/chapters/correctness/structural_induction.md

 - `Node` generated two IHs, because it carries two values of the data type.

+As an example of an induction principle for a more complicated type, let's consider a type that represents the syntax of a mathematical expression.
+You might recall from an earlier data structures course that trees can be used for that purpose.

-Suppose we have these types to represent the AST for expressions in a simple language with integers, Booleans, unary operators, and binary operators:
+Suppose we have the following `expr` type, which is a kind of tree, to represent expressions with integers, Booleans, unary operators, and binary operators:

 ```{code-cell} ocaml
 :tags: ["hide-output"]